-- 7. The attribute information should be used to provide supplementary or contextual information when encoding temporary (or preliminary) information.
-When the text is too long to be encoded using information (see clause X.X), the attribute textual description should be used.
-Encoders using information/ textual description to provide positional information must express the coordinate values in WGS 84 and in accordance with S-4 B-131.
-If it is deemed necessary a picture file (pictorial representation) may be referenced.
-If the relevant feature class does not have pictorial representation as an allowable attribute, then pictorial representation may be populated for a Nautical Publication Information feature (see clause X.X) which shares the same geometry as the relevant feature. - 8.
-ENC Updates issued for temporary information should be carefully managed and reviewed regularly to consider whether further action is necessary.
-New information may have been received that necessitates the issuing of a new Update to modify or cancel the previous one.
-Producing Authorityies should make it easy to recover the original charted state before the temporary changes came into effect.
+7. An associated instance of the information class Supplementary-Nautical Information (see clause X.X), complex attribute information, sub-attribute text should be used to provide supplementary or contextual information when encoding temporary (or preliminary) information.
+When the text is too long to be encoded using information (text) (see clause X.X), the complex attribute textual description-information, sub-attribute file reference should be used.
+Encoders using information/ textual description to provide positional information must express the coordinate values in WGS 84 and in accordance with S-4 - B-131.
+If it is deemed necessary a picture file (referenced using attribute pictorial representation) may be included.